christian-draeger/page-content-tester/README.md

 <h2 align="center">Configuration</h2>

 ## configure your request
-By default global fetcher settings will be taken.
-These are pre-configured by the values from [default.properties](https://github.com/christian-draeger/page-content-tester/blob/master/src/test/resources/default.properties).
-If you want to change some of these values just place a `paco.properties` file in your project under `src/test/resources/`.
+Set your global fetcher settings by placing a `paco.properties` file in your project under `src/test/resources/` and paste the values [paco.properties](https://github.com/christian-draeger/page-content-tester/blob/master/src/test/resources/paco.properties) to the file.
-- you can override all default values from [default.properties](https://github.com/christian-draeger/page-content-tester/blob/master/src/test/resources/default.properties) in your projects `paco.properties` file (these settings will be used global)

 From time to time you may have specific behaviour for a certain test, so it's not always suffice to only have global settings.
 In this case use the configuration possibilities of the __[`@Fetch`-annotation](#the-fetch-annotation)__ or the  __[`fetcher()`-method](#the-fetcher-method)__.
-- nearly all values can be set individually for test methods and classes via Annotation or parameters builder as well (see __[Test Examples](#test-examples)__)
+- nearly all values can be set individually for test methods and classes via Annotation or parameters builder
 - annotated values or values set via parameters builder will always win over global config

 ### the fetch annotation